Sandham-a/sandham-a.github.io/README.md

 # Project Goals

 ## User Goals
-- Finding a website about me and my body of work
+- Finding a website about me and my body of work.
-- For users to have a more detailed CV
+- For users to have a more detailed CV.
--
+- Users to see the projects that I have been working on.

 ## Site Owner Goals
 - To show visitors an example of the various technologies that I use and examples of my work.
 - To allow myself to show a full digital CV which isn’t constrained by being two A4 Pages.
-- To have a centralized directory as a means to showcase website that I have built.
+- To have a centralized directory as a means to showcase websites that I have built.

 # User Experience